ybai62868/OpenCL_Xilinx-Intel_HeteroCL/README.md

 # OpenCL_Xilinx-Intel_HeteroCL
-This is a repo which contains something about how to use OpenCL backend (Xilinx/Intel) to test the samples in HeteroCL (Not just testing).
+This is a repo which contains some details for HeteroCL developer and  how to use OpenCL backend (Xilinx/Intel) to test the samples in HeteroCL.

 ## HeteroCL(FPGA'19 Best Paper Award!)